Documentation Index

 The predefined Metric Set Raw Data is used to define which metrics are to be considered Raw according to the Raw Data definition by the Data Act.

-In most cases, Servitly's concept of Raw Data matches with the Data Act definition, but in some cases Raw Data metrics may also be used to publish data that is the result of a processing function (e.g. edge computing).
+In most cases, Servitly's concept of Raw Data matches the Data Act definition, but in some cases, Raw Data metrics may also be used to publish data that is the result of a processing function (e.g., edge computing).
 For this reason, by default, all the Raw Data metrics are included in the predefined Metric Set called Raw Data.
 It is up to the Console user to define whether some metrics must be excluded from this metric set.

 Metadata Documentation